 Choose styles that provide generous coverage to avoid overspill.
 We recommend our Memory Full Coverage Bra.
-It features memory foam cups that mould to the shape your bust creating a smooth, seamless fit.
+It features memory foam cups that mould to the shape of your bust, creating a smooth, seamless fit.

 Problem: My breasts spill out the side of my bra

 Breasts that are fuller on the sides have a higher chance of side spillage.
-To avoid unflattering ‘side boob’ choose bras designed with moulded cups that push the breast towards the centre.
+When considering how a bra should fit on the side and to avoid unflattering ‘side boob’, choose side-support bras designed with moulded cups that push the breast towards the centre.
 Remember to scoop your breasts into place when fitting your bra, to ensure they’re in the right place.

-You could also consider switching to a wire-free triangle bras to cover the area and avoid those bulges.
-We recommend the Cotton Soft Triangle Bra – the ultimate in comfort and not a bulge in sight.
+If you feel like your bra is digging into your sides, you could also consider switching to wire-free bras to cover the area and avoid those bulges.
+We recommend the Supersoft Wireless Bra – the ultimate in comfort and not a bulge in sight.